What trends will come out of this year’s RHS Chelsea Flower Show?

 This year’s show (running from May 24-28) celebrates wildflowers and woodlands, with naturalistic plantings dominated by green, says 2019 Chelsea Gold Medal winner Joe Perkins.
 He has designed The Meta Garden: Growing The Future at the event, championing the connection between plants and fungi within woodlands and forests.

-Garden designer Andrew Duff (andrewduffgardendesign.com), of the Society of Garden Designers and managing director of the Inchbald School Of Design in London, says: “There’s a very clear trend for foliage, almost harking back to the Seventies, with architectural planting coming through.”
+Garden designer Andrew Duff, of the Society of Garden Designers and managing director of the Inchbald School Of Design in London, says: “There’s a very clear trend for foliage, almost harking back to the Seventies, with architectural planting coming through.”

 There are far fewer typically manicured traditional gardens at this year’s show, replaced by a more informal, naturalistic look, as seen in A Rewilding Britain Landscape, designed by Lulu Urquhart and Adam Hunt – featuring unclipped hawthorn, hazel and field maple over a brook, with an old timber walkway and wildflower planting intermingling with grasses and marginal plants.